City State of the Invincible Overlord: Reception

 In the October 1988 issue of Games International, game designer Ian Marsh called the original publication "typical of the products of the time ...
 Role-players, however, have become more advanced since then, and the charming simplicity of the original City-State of the Invincible Overlord is no longer stimulating enough for rewarding games play."
 However, Marsh was not pleased with the new Mayfair edition, saying that it "offers very little that is new, but without having the same character as the original ...
 It suffers from the same problem that afflicted its predecessor, one which is vital to solve if the encounters are to be different from simple fights: it lacks detail."
 Marsh also felt that the many tables that provided random monsters "that for some reason pop up in a back alley" was not enough to build an adventure with.
 "Characters in a city need adventures that embroil them in the running of that city, at whatever level they are suited to be at.
 This is where City States detailing could be improved."
 Marsh concluded, "The information that the referee is provided with isn't helpful and will require some tinkering to make the characters fit in with his own world, if he has one, or will just seem odd in terms of the City State campaign."

+Writing about the same time in Issue 9 of the games magazine Gateways, Patricia Travis concurred with Marsh, commenting about the Mayfair edition, "sadly, the city seems to have shrunk since I first took a team through it ...
+Entire neighborhoods have been wiped out, including the old temple district.
+The twisted and strange layout of the hundreds of streets in the old edition have given way to an orderly arrangement of attractive buildings ...
+The 'new' City-State is less than one half the size of the old one, and that loss is what makes it difficult to accept it as a revision."
+Travis concluded, "Mayfair has taken a huge and complex gaming city and edited it down to a manageable, somewhat bland town.
+It is neater, cleaner, graphically pleasing, and easier to negotiate.
+But it has lost the mystery, the sheer impressiveness, and the magic of the old."

 In his 1990 book The Complete Guide to Role-Playing Games, game designer Rick Swan noted, "The problems with City State are common to all generic supplements; namely, it takes a fair amount of work from the referee to adapt the material to a specific game system, and there are some obvious continuity problems when abruptly dropping a setting this detailed into an existing campaign world."
 Nonetheless, Swan concluded with a positive recommendation, saying, "for referees in the market for this type of generic material, City State of the Invincible Overlord is a great buy".